-Communications skills was ranked highest by most respondents and another recent survey of recruiters ranks it as one of the more decisive skills when a company hires a manager.
+Communication skills ranked highest by most respondents and another recent survey of recruiters ranks it as one of the more decisive skills when a company hires a manager.
 To be a great leader or manager, you must be a great communicator.

 Communication skills can be broken down into three areas.

-Leaders need to clearly communicate their message on a daily basis.
+Leaders need to clearly communicate their message each day.
 Both the sender and receiver must have a clear understanding of the information that results from the communications.
 This means you must be able to convey your thoughts and ideas effectively.

-Common mistakes in speaking is a message that is too long or disorganized.
-Your communications should be short enough so as not to lose the attention of the receiver and organized so it is clearly understood.
+Common mistakes in speaking are the message is too long or unorganized.
+Your communications must be short enough to not lose the attention of the receiver and organized so it is clearly understood.
 It is important in one-on-one communications to ask for feedback to ensure they understand what you are communicating.

-One of the most common complaints in many organizations is “My boss does not listen to me”.
+A common complaint in many organizations is “My boss does not listen to me”.
 It is important when someone is speaking to you that you give them your full attention.
 When someone comes to your office to speak with you, put down everything you are doing, turn to them and give them your full attention.